|Nutrition Facts (per serving)|

 In the mood for celebratory chocolate cake?
 This one does the trick and it's even paleo.
 Those following a paleo lifestyle focus on foods our ancestors ate millions of years ago, so refined foods like sugar and grains are out of the equation.

-We swapped out white sugar for coconut flour, and the flour for a blend of almond and coconut.
+We swapped out white sugar for coconut sugar, and then replaced regular flour with a blend of almond and coconut flours.
 All of the ingredients in this cake and frosting are paleo.
 Even though baking soda and powder are not technically paleo, we include them as they are consistently used in paleo baking recipes without issue—it isn't possible for the cake to rise enough without them.
 Apple cider vinegar is our secret addition (don't worry, you can't taste it) to serve as the acid that activates the baking soda, creating lift and lightness.
 Additionally, you can use either natural or Dutch-processed cocoa powder in this recipe as it includes both baking soda and powder.

 For the Cake